keshavvishwkarma/KVRootBaseSideMenu-Swift/README.md

 <a name="Connect_Roots"> How to connect roots from side menu view controller </a>
 -----
-- You need to create a segue from the ‘SideMenuViewController’ itself to the destination root viewController.
-You must do this for each root viewController and give them appropriate ’identifiers’ and give them ’Segue Class’ i.e. ’KVCustomSegue’
+- You need to create a segue from the `SideMenuViewController` itself to the destination root viewController.
+You must do this for each root viewController and give them appropriate `identifiers` and give them ’Segue Class’ i.e. `KVCustomSegue`

 ####`Step 3.`

-- To enable left or right or both SideMenu, you must assign a leftSideMenuViewController or rightSideMenuViewController or both at any moment.
+- To enable left or right or both SideMenu, you must assign a `leftSideMenuViewController` or `rightSideMenuViewController` or both at any moment.
 In this example I'm doing as -
 ```
 class SideMenuViewController: KVRootBaseSideMenuViewController
 {